Toward A Sustainable Population

 Demographics is Destiny

 When it comes to growth and progress, scale matters.
 Economic growth models, the steady expansion of human capability, are underpinned by an assumption that the population will continue to grow in perpetuity.
-On the other hand, research suggests that population decline could lead to a dystopian world of stagnation, see our work on this topic here.
+On the other hand, research suggests that population decline could lead to a dystopian world of stagnation, see my musings on this topic here.

 A larger population enables greater specialization of skills and knowledge.
 A shrinking population engenders a reduced ability to specialize and a reduced number of new ideas generated.
 Ideas that are the source of innovation, growth, and progress.